itspacrat/da_oxide/README.md

 ## do we have plans for cool stuff?
 ### planned features
 - multi-hook support
+- argc- & argv-style input for custom paths and modularity
+- "official" repo packaging for arch and possibly launchpad
 <h6><b><i>are we affiliated at all?</i></b></h6>
 <sub>
 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Duolingo, or any of its subsidiaries or its affiliates.
 The official Duolingo website can be found at http://duolingo.com.
 The name “Duolingo” as well as related names, marks, emblems and images are registered trademarks of Duolingo.